CristopherNim/WGU-D206/D209 Task 1.md

 ## A.  Describe the purpose of this data mining report by doing the following:

 1. Propose **one** question relevant to a real-world organizational situation that you will answer using **one** of the following classification methods:
+- The Telecommunication company is looking to identify which customers are more likely to churn.
+The company wants to increase its retention rate because it cost them 10 times more to acquire customers than to retain an existing customer.
+I am going to use Naive Bayes algorithm to predict the churn column.
 	•  _k_-nearest neighbor (KNN)

 	•  Naive Bayes

 2. Define **one** goal of the data analysis.
 Ensure that your goal is reasonable within the scope of the scenario and is represented in the available data.
+ - The goal of the data analysis is to predict the churn column at a 80 percent accuracy.

 # **Part II: Method Justification**